hackolade/fetch/README.md

 1. Locate the certificate that you just imported in your keychain (it is named *Hackolade-Test-Root-CA*) and double click on it.
 1. In the *Trust* section of the details dialog, choose to *Always Trust* the certificate for SSL.
 1. Close the details dialog to apply your changes.
 1. Start the application with `npm run test:app:cert`.
+It should render all connections with a green background.
 1. [Optional] You can remove the certificate from your keychain.

 ## Test connection through a proxy